lazywithclass/r3pi-exercise/README.md

 $ npm run generate
 ```

-will use that asn input and create a file named "receipt.html" at the root of
+will use that as input and create a file named "receipt.html" at the root of
 the project, open it with your preferred browser to see the receipt.